prathamesh-sonpatki/o11y-wiki/README.md

 ### Incident

 An incident is an unexpected event that causes a system or service to fail or degrade.
 Examples of incidents can include service degradation, downtimes, server crashes, network outages, data center failures, or security breaches.

+### InfluxDB

+InfluxDB is a time-series database that is often used in conjunction with monitoring systems like Telegraf and Grafana.
+It is optimized for fast ingestion and querying of metrics data.

 ## J